school-of-data/GIS-curriculum/ethiopia/module8/module8.md

    * buildings (polygon)
    * landuse (polygon)
    * admin_boundary (polygon)
-* The coordinate reference system used is the WGS84 / UTM Zone 37N, EPSG 32637.
+* The coordinate reference system used is WGS84 / UTM Zone 37N, EPSG 32637.
 As it is a projected coordinate system, it allows geometric calculations.
+We can also use Adidan / UTM Zone 37N, EPSG 20137 if the other CRS does not work.

 ## Prerequisites